kosamad/SomScience/README.md

 ### Acknowledgments

-- Code Institute for all course material
+- Code Institute for all course material.

 - Slack community and the Code Institue tutors for their aid when I was stuck with the navigation toggler.